Drake

 See also

-drake::geometry::ProximityProperties, Hydroelastic contact, Modeling Dissipation
+drake::geometry::ProximityProperties, Hydroelastic contact parameters, Modeling Dissipation

 drake:hydroelastic_modulus